 salaries affecting employee retention

 While salaries have always been one of the biggest drivers for changing jobs, today's competitive job market gives workers the power to expect more.
 As you know, the 'Great Resignation' bombarded headlines in 2021, but there's no denying workers are leaving their jobs in droves.
-In the United States alone, 4.5 million workers quit their jobs in November 2021.
+In the United States alone, a record 50.5 million people quit their jobs in 2022.
 This phenomenon is not just happening in North America.
-Our latest Randstad Employer Brand Research report revealed that 12% of worldwide workers left their jobs in 2021 and another 20% either did or expected to change jobs in 2022.
+Our latest Randstad Employer Brand Research report revealed that switching behaviour continues to rise in the UK as it has done every year since 2021, as both the rate of those having turned to another job in the last 6 months of 2023 and those with the intention to do so is up by 3% respectively.

 Sure, there are many reasons why workers are leaving their jobs; better work-life balance, remote work options and improved training opportunities.
 Some, in fact, are even leaving the job market altogether.
-Despite these factors, our research shows that salaries and benefits remain the number one motivator for workers changing jobs.
+Despite these factors, our research shows that salaries and benefits remain one of the biggest motivating factors for workers changing jobs.

 Like any other service on the market, salaries are based on supply and demand.
 With 54% of companies around the world citing a talent shortage, there is definitely a high demand for talent.
 This demand is even higher for skilled labour, since the worldwide skills gap affected employers' hiring abilities long before the pandemic hit.